Let’s face it:

-Several of my clients spanning a range of different industries, from property management to SaaS, have seen their mobile traffic share increase over 50% in the last 12 months:
+Several of my clients spanning a range of different industries, from property management to SaaS, have seen their mobile traffic share increase over 50% in 12 months:

 And for most of my smaller local search clients, mobile devices are the number one driver of organic traffic:

 If the automation template kicks back a "mobile-unfriendly" warning make it a #1 priority to get it fixed.

 There are numerous things that can trigger red flags for mobile user experience.
 If you get flagged in the on-page template, and you do have a dedicated mobile site or responsive theme, drop your domain into the Google Mobile Tester tool in Search Console:

 Sometimes the fix can be quick, simple and have an immediate impact on your mobile rankings and user experience.

 #4.
 Drop your keyword in H1-tags (and make sure they actually exist!)